radiantlogic-v8/documentation-new/documentation/sys-admin-guide/interception.md

 Figure 19: Example - Dynamic Group Translated into Virtual Static Group

->**Note – To avoid returning duplicate entries, when a dynamic group is queried in RadiantOne, if both member and memberURL are requested, the memberURL attribute is not returned.**
+>[!note] To avoid returning duplicate entries, when a dynamic group is queried in RadiantOne, if both member and memberURL are requested, the memberURL attribute is not returned.

 #### Caching Dynamic Groups